The History of Iron Mountain Hot Springs

 The Iron Mountain Hot Springs in Glenwood Springs, Colorado, has a rich history long before the property’s first commercial operation opened in 1896.
 Nomadic Ute Indian tribes originally inhabited the area and frequently bathed and soaked in the hot mineral waters.

-In 1896, Sheriff Bob Ware purchased the land along the Colorado River and opened the West Glenwood Health Spa.
 Guests staying on the upper floors of the brick mansion could stroll along the river bank, go fishing, enjoy views of Mt.
 Sopris and Red Mountain, and take a mineral bath, all with a glass of ice-cold buttermilk for 25 cents.
+Ware sold the spa to George “Wash” Allen and his wife Gertie in 1908.

+They ran the Wash Allen Bathhouse until 1938.
+It reportedly thrived, even during the Great Depression.
+Allen earned his nickname, Wash, by washing his guests’ dirty linen on the lawn daily.
 In 1938, the Allens sold the place to Louis Nicholson, a machinist from Leadville who’d been coming to Glenwood Springs for several years to bathe in the mineral waters to improve his health.
 As the economy improved, Nicholson added five cabins to house guests on the grounds.

 He sold the resort in 1943 to the Gamba family from Kansas, who was visiting the area for its therapeutic hot springs mineral waters.
 The family’s vacation resulted in a stay that has not yet ended.
 Humbert “Hum” J. Gamba ran it as the Gamba Mineral Springs for about 30 years.